dataforseo/CSharpClient/docs/ContentAnalysisApi.md

 {
     Username = "USERNAME",
     Password = "PASSWORD",
 });
 var result = await dfsClient.ContentAnalysisApi.RatingDistributionLiveAsync(new List<ContentAnalysisRatingDistributionLiveRequestInfo>()
 {
     new()
     {
-        Keyword = "logitech",
-        InternalListLimit = 10,
-        SearchMode = "as_is",
     }
 });
 ```